I Musici

 In the 1970s, I Musici recorded the first classical music video and, later, the group was the first to record a compact disc for the Philips label.

-One of their founding members and first violin, Felix Ayo, is still an active violinist as of 2017.

 Instrumentation

 I Musici consists of a group of string instruments and one harpsichord.
 The strings include six violins, two violas, two cellos, and one double bass.

 Members

 I Musici is a conductorless ensemble; the relationships among the twelve musicians enable great harmony in their music-making.